CognitiveProgrammer/CplusPlus_SmartPointer/Module1_shared_ptr/README.md

 	return 0;
 }
 ```
-*In this example, the object Sample will be destroyed in the Func() iteself as the ownership is not taken by another shared_ptr.
+*In this example, the object Sample will be destroyed in the Func() itself as the ownership is not taken by another shared_ptr.
 The out will be*

 * 1 - Enter Main
 * 2 - Enter Function